 - Unemployment Rate: 3.7%

-Seattle is experiencing tremendous growth year after year, and with its low unemployment rate and the presence of tech giants like Amazon and Microsoft, Seattle is recognized as one of the best cities for young professionals to live and work.
+Seattle is experiencing tremendous growth year after year, and with its low unemployment rate and the presence of tech giants like Amazon and Microsoft, Seattle is recognized as one of the best cities to move to in 2023 for young professionals.
 Along with easy access to plenty of outdoor activities—like kayaking at Discovery Park or hiking up scenic Mount Rainier—Emerald City’s passion for sustainability helps keep the city more eco-friendly, with initiatives to increase electric transportation and a Seattle Climate Action Plan to reach carbon neutrality by 2050.
 Seattle residents can also peruse goods from over 500 vendors at famous Pike Place Market, contribute to the Gum Wall, catch interesting movies and documentaries at the annual Seattle International Film Festival, and rock out to show-stopping musical performances at Showbox.
 Plus, you’ll never be without a cup of Seattle coffee—the birthplace of Starbucks is also one of the best cities for coffee lovers!

-Need a place to store belongings while relocating to one of the best cities for young professionals?
-Extra Space Storage has secure self storage facilities located all over the country, so we can accommodate your needs.
-Find a storage unit near you!
+Need a place to store belongings while relocating to one of the best U.S. cities for young professionals?
+Extra Space Storage has secure self storage facilities located all over the country to accommodate your needs.
+Find cheap storage near you!